 How big is its music library?

-Apple music has a large song library, numbering around 50 million, across a broad range of genres.
+Apple music has a huge library of tracks that's at about 75 million last time we checked, across a broad range of genres.
 So if you’re into French skiffle or Brazilian electro pop and you’re struggling to find your more obscure artists, there’s a great chance Apple Music will have you covered.

 Plus, this being an Apple product, its interface is easy to navigate both on a Mac/PC and in more portable forms such as smartphone or tablet and you can download tracks to take them with you when you’re away from a Wi-Fi connection.
 It’s a feature Apple Music shares with Spotify, but it’s a vital one if you want to keep users signing up to the paid version.